 Although estate tax (the taxation of an individual’s assets after they die) is an entirely different subject, it ties in well with gift tax.
-Many people who want to avoid paying the lofty estate tax when they die can slowly gift their assets and money as they get older.
+Many people who want to avoid paying the lofty estate tax when they die can slowly give their assets and money as gifts as they get older.
 Many people choose to start giving gifts up to the exclusion amount to their heirs as they reach old age.
 This makes a lot of sense and is a smart and legal way to avoid or mitigate the estate tax when someone dies.

 Don’t Be Afraid To Give (Or Receive)